jfgreen/jfgreen.uk/content/why-data-engineering.md

 - Working with data scientists to deploy machine learning solutions.

 Is this a fair characterisation?
 Well, sort of.
-The above responsibilities do describe activities that both myself and colleagues of mine have carried out while working on data projects.
+The above responsibilities do describe activities that both myself and colleagues have carried out while working on data projects.
 However, this explanation doesn't really touch on _why_ we do this work.
 Why do we build pipelines, optimise queries and scale out clusters?
-To what end are we working towards?
-Here is my attempt as defining data engineering in terms of what it enables.
+What end are we working towards?
+Here is my attempt at defining data engineering in terms of what it enables.

 > The practice of building software that can reliably distill data into a
 > meaningful form, such that a human or machine can easily make a decision
 > and/or take an action.

-Ultimately, it's a lot easier to demonstrate value when you make people feel empowered to confidently make a decision, or at the very least, reduce uncertainty.
+Ultimately, it's a lot easier to demonstrate value when you empower people to confidently make a decision, or at the very least, reduce uncertainty.
 I wouldn't even suggest we necessarily need super sophisticated techniques to do so either.
 Never underestimate the power in having the right data in the right place, with even some super basic analysis.

 This definition is could also perhaps apply to data science, but I think that's OK given the highly complementary nature of these two roles.
-In fact, as a colleague of mine helpfully pointed out, if the act of "distilling data" is is orthogonal (i.e not exclusive to engineers or scientists), then the role of the data engineer is about doing so with a focus on reliability, data quality and data availability.
-I agree with this and think a key enabler for doing so is to bring all the principals we know and love about making high quality software to the realm of data.
-This includes practices like test driven development, domain modeling, observability, etc. I would also make case that that in certain circumstances it also entails building platforms to enable economy of scale.
+In fact, as a colleague of mine helpfully pointed out, if the act of "distilling data" is orthogonal (i.e not exclusive to engineers or scientists), then the role of the data engineer is about doing so with a focus on reliability, data quality and data availability.
+I agree with this and think a key enabler for doing so is to bring all the principles we know and love about making high quality software to the realm of data.
+This includes practices like test driven development, domain modeling, observability, etc. I would also make the case that in certain circumstances it also entails building platforms to enable economy of scale.
 (The [Data Mesh][1] architecture is a great example of how to do this elegantly)

 ### Reasons to Like Data Engineering

-So now we have a bit more of an understanding of what data engineers are responsible for, lets explore some of reasons you might consider pursuing it as a role.
+So now we have a bit more of an understanding of what data engineers are responsible for, let's explore some of reasons you might consider pursuing it as a role.
 Here are some of the things that motivated me.

 #### Close to the domain